ShivanshKumar/Landing-Page/README.md

 Changed the component having map (Template 8) a bit, fixed the indentation here and there, made the site a bit cleaner.

 ### Note:
-There are some typical "works on my device (well more of works on my local host)" problem, going to fix them sometime in future!
+There are some typical "works on my device (well more of works on my local host)" problem, going to fix them sometime in future!<br />
 Works great on 1280x800 resolution(verified)

 ## Available Scripts